 - Sub butter for the shortening.
 Do this one at the very least!
 Then throw away your shortening can!

 - Reduce the white sugar by up to 1/2 cup.
+Better yet replace some of it with a healthier sweetener like sorghum syrup or maple syrup.

 - Sub in one cup of whole wheat flour for one cup of the white flour.